 Indeed is a well-established employment site with jobs listed from all over the globe.
-The site has a dedicated ‘work from home’ remote jobs board, and of course many of these positions can be easily fulfilled while working remotely and travelling.
+The site has a dedicated ‘work from home’ remote jobs board, and of course, many of these positions can be easily fulfilled while working remotely and traveling.

-Jobspresso prides itself on its ease of use, and specialises in remote working positions.
-With an intuitive interface, you can drill down to find high quality jobs that fit your skills.
+Jobspresso prides itself on its ease of use and specializes in remote working positions.
+With an intuitive interface, you can drill down to find high-quality jobs that fit your skills.

 Digital nomad freelance jobs